gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note1.md.md

 - **Controllers** : Are central units used to manage **flow control to networking devices**.
 This enables administrators to dictate the behavior of the network switches and routers through software and this gives us more flexibility and efficiency.

-- **Network-Attached Storage (NAS) Device**: Dedicated file storage system that provides data access to a heterogeneous group of clients.
+- **Network-Attached Storage (NAS) Device**: Is a storage device that connects directly to a network, allowing users and devices on the network to store and retrieve data.

 - **Media** : Refers to the physical materials used to transmit data.